-Aboriginal and Torres Strait Islander Access Scheme
+Aboriginal and Torres Strait Islander Access Pathway

 Can I apply?

-Completing year 12 student:
+Completing year 12 student

-If you are currently completing Year 12, you can apply via the Access Scheme, as a safe guard option, in-case you don’t meet the ATAR requirements of your chosen degree.
+If you are currently completing Year 12, you can apply via the Access Pathway, as a safe guard option, in-case you don’t meet the ATAR requirements of your chosen degree.
 However, you will still need to meet the pre-requisites of your chosen degree when applying.

-Completed year 12 (with or without ATAR):
+Completed year 12 (with or without ATAR)

-Have not completed year 12/mature age:
+Have not completed year 12 / mature age student

 *All applicants must be at least 17 years of age prior to the start of the semester in which they commence.